telefonicaid/fiware-orion/doc/manuals/admin/extra/indexes_analysis.md

 | 1,000,000 entities - separated `_id.id` and `_id.type` | 175             | 0.088                        |
 | 1,000,000 entities - compound (`_id.id`,`_id.type}`    | 161             | 0.079                        |

-(\*) Althought we don't set any index, note that the MongoDB always set up an index in `_id`.
+(\*) Although we don't set any index, note that the MongoDB always sets up an index in `_id`.
 Thus, some ammount of space is always allocated to indexes.